 Before you start looking at real estate and shopping around for the right lender, it’s important to take these steps to improve your chances of becoming a homeowner without breaking the bank.

 - Work to improve your credit score: Boosting your credit score is the best way to put yourself in a position for the lowest mortgage rate possible.
 Pay down your credit cards and avoid applying for any additional accounts as you prepare to apply for a mortgage.

-- Improve your debt-to-income ratio: Work to reduce your debts — by refinancing student loans to a lower interest rate, for example.
+- Improve your debt-to-income ratio: Work to reduce your debts.
 You might also focus on making your income bigger by negotiating a pay raise at your current job or getting a second job for additional earnings.
 Either way, you will demonstrate to a lender that you have more money, which makes you less of a risk.

 - Come up with a bigger down payment: The more you can contribute upfront, the less you need to borrow.
 Your down payment doesn’t all have to come from your own savings, either.
 If you have a family member or close friend who can afford to, they might give you a gift to add to your down payment.
 They will need to sign a letter stating that the money is a true gift — not a loan that you’ll need to pay back.

 - Consider other locations: You might have your heart set on a certain neighborhood or a certain city, but flexibility is key.
 If you can cast a wider net, you will open yourself up to places where home prices are lower.

 - Figure out how much space you really need: Do you need a 3,500-square-foot home with a sprawling backyard?
 If this is your first time buying a piece of property, perhaps a starter home is a better bet for your bank account.
 If you’re years away from having a family, you can always start small, build up equity and sell to find a bigger home when you’re ready.
 Additionally, consider looking at condos, which have a cheaper median price tag than single-family homes.